kvarak/dnd/docs/_Folk/halforc.md

 - **Languages**.
 You know Common and Orc.
 Orc is a harsh, grating language with hard consonants.
 It has no script of its own.

 - **Size**.
-Half-orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 feet tall.
+Half-orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 ft tall.
 Your size is Medium.

 - **Speed**.
-Your base speed is 30 feet.
+Your base speed is 30 ft.

 - **Low-light Vision**.
 Thanks to your orc blood, you have superior vision.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light, and an additional 60 ft into darkness as if it were dim light.

 - **Menacing**.
-You gain proficiency with Intimidation.
+All *Intimidation* skills cost 0 to you.

 - **Relentless Endurance**.
 When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You can't use this feature again until you finish a long rest.